Yankeleh/Yankeleh.github.io/_pages/projects.md

 ## Schwarz Reflection Grapher

-**Language:** Python
+**Language:** Julia

-An interactive visualizer for Schwarz reflection maps in the complex plane.
+An visualizer for Schwarz reflection maps in the complex plane and their parameter spaces.
 Built to support research on one-parameter families of Schwarz reflections arising from Shabat-Belyi maps (the subject of my PhD thesis).
-Useful for exploring the geometry of limit sets, Julia-like sets, and the Fatou-Sullivan dictionary in the reflection setting.
+Useful for exploring the geometry of limit sets, Julia-like sets as well as bifurcation loci of associated families.

 ---

 ## Historical Document Page Segmentation

-**Language:** Python &nbsp;|&nbsp; **Libraries:** PyTorch, scikit-learn
+**Language:** Python

 A project applying semi-supervised learning to segment pages in scanned historical documents, developed in collaboration with [Alex Weinberg](https://sites.google.com/view/alexweinberg).
 Explores how limited labeled data can be combined with unlabeled examples to learn robust page-boundary features, with the goal of automating digitization pipelines for archival collections.